 - Cost of Goods sold: 300 * £ 30 + 100 * £ 25 = 9000 + 2500 = £ 11,250

 - Remaining Inventory: 400 * £ 25 = £ 10,000

 Weighted Average Cost

-In WAC method, both cost of goods sold and remaining inventory are calculated based on the weighted average cost.
+In the WAC method, both costs of goods sold and the remaining inventory are calculated based on the weighted average cost.

 - Weighted Average = (500 * 25 + 300 * 30)/ 800 = 26.875